CaioCavalcanti/aws-developer-certification/services/Lambda.md

             - The lambda execution role needs permission to create the ENIs
         - Lambda uses this info to setup an Elastic Network Interface (ENI) using an available IP address from your subnet
     - `aws lambda update-function-configuration --function-name my-function --vpc-config SubnetIds=subnet-123abc,SecurityGroupIds=sg-123456`
+- For an initial **burst** of traffic, your functions' cumulative concurrency in a region can reach an initial leve of between 500 and 300 (varies per region)
+    - After the initial burst, your functions' concurrency can scale by an additional 500 instances each minute
+        - This continues until there are enough instances to serve all requests or until a concurrency limit is reached (returns 429 in this case)
+- To enable functions to scale without fluctuations in latency and **avoid cold start, use provisioned concurrency**
+    - This is useful for functions that take a long time to initialize or require extremely low latency for all invocations
+    - Provisioned concurrency enables you to pre-initialize instances of your function and keep them running at all times
+    - Lambda integrates with Application Auto Scaling to support autoscaling for provisioned concurrency based on utilization
+    - You can use provisioned concurrency on a version or alias

+## Best Practices
+- Function Code
+    - **Separate the lambda handler from your core logic**
+        - This allows you to make a more unit-testable function
+    - **Take advantage of execution context reuse to improve the performance of your function**
+        - Initialize SDK clients and database connections outside of the function handler and cache static assets in the `/tmp` directory, subsequent invocations processed by the same instance of your function can reuse these resources, saving execution time and cost
+        - To avoid potential data leaks across invocations, **don't use the execution context to store user data, events or other information with security implications**.
+    - **Use environment variables to pass operational parameters to your function**
+        - For example, passing the S3 bucket name as environment variable instead of hard-coding it
+    - **Control the dependencies in your function's deployment package**
+        - Lmbda execution environment contains a number of libraries that are periodically updated.
+These updates might introduce breaking changes on your function.
+To have full control of the dependencies of your function, package all your dependencies with your deployment package
+    - **Minimize your deployment package size to its runtime necessities**
+        - This reduce the time taken for your deployment package to be downloaded and unpacked ahead of invocation
+    - **Reduce the time it take Lambda to unpack deployment packages**
+    - **Minimize the complexity of your dependencies**
+        - Prefer simple frameworks that load quickly on execution context startup
+    - **Avoid using recursive code**
+        - Prevent the case where the function invokes itself, this could lead to unintended volume of invocations and escalated costs
+        - If you accidentally do so, set the function concurrent execution limit to 0 so it immediately throttle all invocations while you update the code
+- Function Configuration
+    - **Run performance tests to find the optimum memory size**
+        - Any increase in memory size triggers an equivalent increase in CPU available to your function
+        - The memory usage for your function is determined per-invoke and can be viewed on CloudWatch logs
+        - By analyzing the `Max Memory Used:` field you can determine if your function needs more memory or if you over-provisioned memory
+    - **Run load tests to find the optimum timeout value**
+        - This can help you determine any problems with a dependency service that may increase the concurrency of the function beyond what you expect
+        - This is especially important when your function makes network calls to resources that may not handle Lambda's scaling
+    - **Use most-restrictive permissions when setting IAM policies**
+        - Understand the resources and operations your function needs and limit the execution role to these permissions
+    - **Be familiar with Lambda limits**
+        - Payload size, file descriptors and `/tmp` scape are often overlooked when determining runtime resource limits
+    - **Delete Lambda functions that you are no longer using**
+        - By doing so, the unused functions won't needlessly count against your deployment package size limit
+    - **Ensure the function execution timeout doesn't exceed the SQS queue visibility timeout**
+        - This applies both to `CreateFunction` and `UpdateFunctionConfiguration`
+        - For `CreateFunction` it will fail the creation process
+        - For `UpdateFunctionConfiguration` it could result in duplicate invocations of the function
+- Alarming and Metrics
+    - **Use Lambda function metrics and CloudWatch alarms**
+    - **Leverage your logging library and Lambda metrics and dimensions to catch app errors**
+- Stream Event Invokes
+    - **Test with different batch and record sizes**
+        - This way the polling frequency of each event source is tuned to how quickly your function is able to complete its task
+        - `BatchSize` controls the maximum number of records that can be sent to your function with each invoke
+        - A larger batch size can often more efficiently absorb the invoke overhead across a larger set of records, increasing the throughput
+    - **Increase Kinesis stream processing troughput by adding shards**
+        - Lambda will poll each shard with at most once concurrent invocation
+        - Increasing the number of shards will directly increase the number of maximum concurrent function invocations, increasing Kinesis throughput
+        - If you are increasing the number of shards, **make sure you have picked a good partition key** for you data, so that **related records end up on the same shards and data is well distributed**
+    - **Use CloudWatch on IteratorAge metric**
+        - This can help you determine if your Kinesis stream is being processed

 ## Triggers
 - Services that **Lambda reads event from**: